Merzasphor/MWSE/docs/source/types/tes3race.md

 ### `baseAttributes`

+*Read-only*.
 Array-style table access to base 8 attributes for the race.
 Each element in the array is a tes3raceBaseAttribute.

 **Returns**: